ehsan-ali-th/cortex_m0_MA/LLVM_baremetal_ARM/README.md

 ## Compile LLVM Compiler-RT Project for Baremetal ARM Cortex-M0 (Triple: armv6m-unknown-eabi)

-To cross-compile compiler-rt for ARM architectur eon an x86_64 host machine we need the following items:
+To cross-compile compiler-rt for ARM architecture eon an x86_64 host machine we need the following items:
 - An x84_64 build of LLVM/clang for the llvm-tools and llvm-config: We built this already in our stage-2 built step [See Stage-2](#llvm-stage-2-build-use-the-stage-1-clangclang-compilers-to-build-llvm-clangclang-and-lld).
 - A clang executable with support for the ARM target: We built this already in our ARM built [See LLVM ARM](#built-llvm-clangclang-compilers-for-arm-architecture)
 - Compiler-rt sources: The subfoler *compiler-rt* inside LLVM source code folder.
 - An ARM sysroot: One can build this sysroot from scratch but it is too complicated.
-The easier option is to download an already built sysroot from the offical developer section of ARM website: https://developer.arm.com/downloads/-/gnu-a
+The easier option is to download an already built sysroot from the official developer section of ARM website: https://developer.arm.com/downloads/-/gnu-a

 The LLVM compiler-rt project consists of: